 Wells Capital and its affiliates sponsored a second public offering of shares of common stock of the Wells REIT.
 The second public offering began on December 20, 1999 and was terminated on December 19, 2000.
-As of December 15, 2000, we had received gross proceeds of approximately \$ from the sale of approximately shares from our second public offering.
+As of December 10, 2000, we had received gross proceeds of approximately \$169,671,659 from the sale of approximately 16,967,166 shares from our second public offering.

 Wells Capital and its affiliates are currently also sponsoring a public offering of 7,000,000 units on behalf of Wells Real Estate Fund XII, L.P., a public limited partnership.
-Wells Fund XII began its offering on March 22, 1999, and as of September 30, 2000, Wells Fund XII had raised \$20,618,517 from 1,082 investors.
+Wells Fund XII began its offering on March 22, 1999 and, as of September 30, 2000, Wells Fund XII had raised \$20,618,517 from 1,082 investors.

 The Prior Performance Tables included in the back of this prospectus set forth information as of the dates indicated regarding certain of these Wells programs as to (1) experience in raising and investing funds (Table I); (2) compensation to sponsor (Table II); and (3) annual operating results of prior programs (Table III).
-No information is given as to results of completed programs or sales or disposals of property because, to date, none of the Wells programs have sold any of their properties.
+No information is given as to results of completed programs or sales or disposals of property because, as of December 31, 1999, the date of the Prior Performance Tables, none of the Wells programs had sold any of their properties.

 In addition to the real estate programs sponsored by Wells Capital and its affiliates discussed above, they are also sponsoring an index mutual fund which invests in various REIT stocks known as the Wells S&P REIT Index Fund (REIT Fund).
 The REIT Fund is a mutual fund which seeks to provide investment results corresponding to the performance of the S&P REIT Index by investing in the REIT stocks included in the S&P REIT Index.
-The REIT Fund began its offering on January 12, 1998, and as of September 30, 2000, the REIT Fund had raised \$48,330,317 from 2,080 investors.
+The REIT Fund began its offering on January 12, 1998 and, as of September 30, 2000, the REIT Fund had raised \$48,330,317 from 2,080 investors.